-On occasion an Employee may no longer be able to continue in their job role because to do so would contravene a statutory restriction.
+On occasion an Employee may no longer be able to continue in their job role because to do so would contravene a Statutory Restriction.
 In these circumstances termination of employment may be considered.
+Where an Employee is prevented from working due to requirements of residency or employment - termination will be without notice.